eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/object-curly-newline/README.md

 This rule requires or disallows a line break between `{` and its following token, and between `}` and its preceding token of object literals or destructuring assignments.

+This rule adds support for TypeScript's object types.

 ## Options

 This rule has either a string option: